Breathing Space

 The work was made with many contributors: a core creative team of 12, alongside 21 musicians playing or singing newly composed material, 12 sound artists, and a chorus of 32 voices speaking the powerful words of Alexis Wright.
 Alexis’s poetic call to listening and country, and the sung and spoken voice of Yorta Yorta Dja Dja Wurrung artist and leader Dr Lou Bennett are central to Breathing Space.

 Breathing Space is now freely open to the public permanently at NMA in Canberra, 9am-5pm every day apart from Christmas Day.
+It won Work of the Year, Electroacoustic/Sound Art in the 2024 APRA AMCOS/Australian Music Centre Art Music Awards.

 We’ve also released an album called Breathing Space, an evocation of the long-form work at the museum.
 It's out on ABC Classics, and can also be found on any streaming service.
 Perhaps the album will inspire a visit to the National Museum of Australia to experience the installation in situ.
 It might move you to go for a walk in your neighbourhood, and so discover its sonic environment.
 Or maybe it will take you on an inward migration, deep into the terrain of your own dreams.